LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 permalink: /docs/map-making/
 ---

-## Getting Started

-1. Download the [Tiled Map Editor](https://www.mapeditor.org/download.html) ([**SPECIFICALLY VERSION 1.1.4**](https://github.com/bjorn/tiled/releases/tag/v1.1.4)) and the sprite sheets for the game: [decor](https://play.rair.land/assets/spritesheets/decor.png), [creatures](https://play.rair.land/assets/spritesheets/creatures.png), [terrain](https://play.rair.land/assets/spritesheets/terrain.png), [walls](https://play.rair.land/assets/spritesheets/walls.png).

-2. Unzip the game and spritesheets.

-3. Put the spritesheets in a folder: `src/client/assets/spritesheets`.

-4. Open the maps in `src/content/maps` in Tiled.

-5. Copy and paste an existing map to get the correct setups.
-You can copy and paste the `src/content/maps/Template.json` map into one of the folders (`antania`, for example) and it will be set up correctly.

-6. Did you copy the template, or an existing map?
-Verify that you did.
-If you don't, your map is not guaranteed to be usable. **Do not create Tiled maps from scratch, always copy an existing map.**

-I'll be looking to clean up this process in the future, but this is it for now. **You have to follow the exact setup above, or else something will not work correctly.**

 ## Tiled Settings

 You should change these settings to ON, or you're going to have a bad time: